 This 2-ingredient biscuit recipe is the perfect recipe to try out your Homemade Bisquick Mix!
 That's what we did (pictured here) and the result was flaky, soft, buttery, and delicious.
 And they're so simple to make!

-This recipe yields 8 fluffy, tender biscuits.
+This recipe should yield about 8 fluffy, tender biscuits.
 They're perfect for breakfast or lunch, to go with your dinner, or for a satisfying snack!
 It's the perfect biscuit recipe to throw together when you want something easy, fast and satisfying.

 The sky is the limit when it comes to using your Homemade Bisquick Mix!
 Here are a few recipe ideas that you may enjoy - with more to come!